Categories

 Wet Together Ultimate Pleasure Gels

-Like the Wet Together Couples Lube I just reviewed, the Ultimate Pleasure Gels are meant to enhance each partner’s experience in a way that proves ultimately pleasurable when combined.
+Like the Wet Together Couples Lube I reviewed, the Ultimate Pleasure Gels are meant to enhance each partner’s experience in a way that proves ultimately pleasurable when combined.
 This new product takes the concept to another level.
-Like the lube, the pleasure gels offer a tingling sensation for her but the male product differs slightly as it is meant to be prolonging instead of simply pleasurable.
+One of the pleasure gels offers a tingling sensation for her, similar to the lube in this line, but the male product differs slightly as it is meant to be prolonging instead of simply pleasurable.

 That’s not the only difference.
-Wet Together Ultimate Pleasure Gels have stepped away from the pink and blue branding which perhaps makes it a bit more politically correct but doesn’t make a whole lot of sense at this point in the game.
-Because the original products were pink or blue, the red, gold and black colour scheme could be confusing.
+Wet Together Ultimate Pleasure Gels have stepped away from the pink and blue branding, which perhaps makes it a bit more politically correct but doesn’t make much sense at this point in the game.
+Because the original products were pink or blue, the red, gold, and black color scheme could be confusing.
 Furthermore, there’s less room for experimentation because the prolonging pleasure gel is really intended for a male to use it.
 I have to say, I’m not a big fan of the scheme anyway; it’s sort of gaudy and unattractive.
-The two .5 tubes of gels – black for him and red for her – are quite plane and lack the colourful, translucent fun of the lube bottles and are remarkably smaller.
+The two .5 tubes of gels – black for him and red for her – are quite plain and lack the colorful, translucent fun of the lube bottles and are remarkably smaller.

-But, packaging doesn’t break a good product (or make a bad one but that’s another rant for another day).
+But the packaging doesn’t break a good product (or make a bad one, but that’s another rant for another day).
 Unfortunately, I am still not a fan of the tingling formula in these product pairings and it seems like both product and packaging are not for me.
-The pleasure gel felt identical to the lube and shared the same minty scent, which is definitely noticeable, and slightly sweet taste; it went on cold and while I liked that, it intensified into a distracting and uncomfortable tingling sensation when the area was stimulated.
-It felt like it took away from clitoral pleasure and I had to ask my husband to stop.
+The pleasure gel felt identical to the lube and shared the same minty scent, which is noticeable, with a slightly sweet taste.
+It went on cold, and while I liked that, it intensified into a distracting and uncomfortable tingling sensation when the area was stimulated.
+It felt like it took away from clitoral pleasure, and I had to stop the activity.

 If you are ingredient conscientious, the box lists a whole slew of them for both products.
 For Her contains: